kfaubel/AstroImages/README.md

 - **FITS file support**: Native parsing and display of astronomical FITS files
 - **XISF file support**: Full support for PixInsight's XISF format with metadata extraction
 - **Filename parsing**: Extract metadata from structured filenames (perfect for NINA users)
-- **FITS/XISF header display**: View and sort by FITS header keywords and XISF properties
+- **FITS header display**: View and sort by FITS header keywords and XISF properties
 - **File metadata viewer**: Click the 📋 button on any row to view comprehensive file metadata, headers, and image properties
 - **Image navigation**: Keyboard shortcuts and slideshow mode
 - **Zoom controls**: Fit-to-window, actual size, and custom zoom levels
-- **Batch operations**: Select and move multiple files
+- **File sorting**: Select and move multiple files to another folder or the trash
 - **Configuration persistence**: Remembers your settings and last folder
 - **Help system**: Built-in documentation and splash screen